luckyframework/lucky_cli/README.md

 A Crystal library for creating and running tasks

-## Installing the CLI by Homebrew
+##Installing the CLI by Homebrew

-To install the Lucky CLI, read the guides for your Operating System https://luckyframework.org/guides/getting-started/installing
+To install the Lucky CLI, read the guides for your Operating System [here](https://luckyframework.org/guides/getting-started/installing)

-## Building CLI from source
+##Development

+**Building the CLI
 1. Install [crystal](https://github.com/crystal-lang/crystal)
 2. Clone the repo `git clone https://github.com/luckyframework/lucky_cli`
 3. Go to the repo directory `cd lucky_cli`